For educators

 API discoverability

 Javalin’s API is built with discoverability in mind.
-The server configuration object has a fluent/chainable API, and the context object has everything needed for handling a HTTP-request.
+The configuration object is organized into logical sub-objects, and the context object has everything needed for handling HTTP requests.

 Good documentation and tutorials